 Stage 0 Non-Small Cell Lung Cancer

-Stage 0 non-small cell lung cancer (NSCLC), also known as carcinoma in situ, is an early stage of lung cancer that has not spread beyond the lungs.
+Stage 0 non-small cell lung cancer, also known as carcinoma in situ, is another early stage of lung cancer that has not spread beyond the lungs.
 With this stage, only a few layers of cancer cell have been discovered in one local area, and have not broken through the top lining of the lung.

 Since the cancer has not spread, the prognosis is similar to that of the occult stage, with a five-year survival rate of 60 – 80 percent.

 A stage 0 lung cancer diagnosis occurs in conjunction with the following TNM categories:

 - Tis: Cancer is found only in the top layers of cells lining the air passages, and has not extended deeper into the lung tissue.